 Colt Seavers was known as The Fall Guy of Hollywood, a stuntman who uses his skills and knowledge of stunt effects to moonlight as a bounty hunter — so watch out, Duane Chapman!
 “This is the story of one of America’s great unsung heroes,” the cast of The Fall Guy.
 Colt himself was known for using his gorgeous striped GMC 4X4 pickup to help nab fugitives or innocent persons needed for questioning.
 Sometimes the trouble would find him, even coming from space to do so.

-Colt was always accompanied by his cousin Howie, and aided by the beautiful bail bondswoman, Terri Michaels – and, of course, his fellow stuntwoman Jody Banks.
+Colt was always accompanied by his cousin Howie, and aided by the beautiful bail bondswoman, Terri Michaels — and, of course, his fellow stuntwoman Jody Banks.
 This show was action-packed, with great detective plotlines, as well as a behind-the-scenes glimpse into Hollywood.
-For those of us enthralled by film and TV, this show gave us a glimpse behind the curtain, with our favorite action hero guiding the way, Mr. Lee Majors.
-In fact, the crooning theme song that set the mood was of course sung by Lee Majors himself, even becoming a minor hit in the early 80s.
-Today we’re finding out what these bounty hunters got into, after taking in their final bad guy.
-If you enjoy this video, please, give it a thumbs up and don’t forget to subscribe for more retro TV fun – but without further ado, let’s check out the unknown stuntman who made Redford such a star.
+For those of us enthralled by film and TV, the series gave us a glimpse behind the curtain, with our favorite action hero guiding the way, Mr. Lee Majors.
+In fact, the crooning theme song that set the mood was of course sung by Majors himself, even becoming a minor hit in the early 80s.
+Today we’re finding out what these bounty hunters got into after taking in their final bad guy.
+If you enjoy this video, please, give it a thumbs up and don’t forget to subscribe for more retro TV fun.
+Now, without further ado, let’s check out the unknown stuntman who made Redford such a star.

 Lee Majors (Colt Seavers)

-But when thinking about Lee Majors, the majority quickly conjure up his bigger, faster, stronger performance in The Six Million Dollar Man.
-Between the jumpsuit, the iconic run, this series truly was decade-defining.
+But when thinking about Lee Majors, most think of his bigger, faster, stronger performance in The Six Million Dollar Man.
+Between the jumpsuit and the iconic run, this series truly was decade-defining.
 And during this time he also married the one and only, Farrah Fawcett.

-Their marriage was a bit turbulent however, Lee wanting Farrah to play a housewife role, cooking dinners on a schedule, but after 9 years of marriage, a surging career for Farrah herself, the two divorced in 1982.
-Lee Majors said quote, “I think I saw her two weeks in one year.
+Their marriage was a bit turbulent, however.
+Lee wanted Farrah to play a housewife role, cooking dinners on a schedule, but after nine years and a surging career for Farrah herself, the two divorced in 1982.
+Lee Majors said, “I think I saw her two weeks in one year.
 This business is tough.
-Working 14 hours a day, both of you”
+Working 14 hours a day, both of you.”

-The Fall Guy exploded onto the scene in 1981, and as part of the cast, Lee made sure real stuntmen got plenty of work on his show since early in his career, he also worked as a stuntman and had plenty of stuntman buddies.
-His career took a bit of a fall after the series ended, in 1991 he completed two seasons of the show, Raven, about the adventures of a ninja and ex-Special Forces soldier, and people did enjoy this one.
+The Fall Guy exploded onto the scene in 1981, and as part of the cast, Lee made sure real stuntmen got plenty of work on his show since early in his career, he also worked as a stuntman and had plenty of buddies in the field.
+His career took a bit of a fall after the series ended.
+In 1991 he completed two seasons of the show Raven, about the adventures of a ninja and ex-Special Forces soldier, and people did enjoy this one.
 Then it was time for the 1994 reunion TV movie Bionic Ever After?.